Haakon-Lotveit/awesemantic/README.md

 awesemantic
 ===========

-A semantic web-application for flight data
+A semantic web-application for flight data, with a stupid name so people won't look.